Protecting customer data: Risks, requirements, and how to keep your company secure

 One area in which this is especially true is personal data.
-Companies in virtually every industry are now data aggregators, meaning that they collect and store data on customers, clients, patients, employees, and others.
-At the same time, a whole new business model has been created by data management, processing, and storage companies.
-Data is extremely valuable to the companies that have it — and to fraudulent third parties that can sell it.
+Organizations in virtually every industry are now data aggregators, meaning that they collect and store data on customers, clients, patients, employees, and others.
+At the same time, a whole new business model has been created by data management, processing, and storage organizations.
+Data is extremely valuable to the organizations that have it — and to fraudulent third parties that can sell it.

 Difficult lessons learned